 Mary Moore Hambrick leads Grant Thornton’s public policy initiatives and is directly responsible for external and internal strategy and tactics.
 She liaises with Members of Congress, accounting professional standard setters, regulators and other influencers.

 She and her team are trusted resources to the firm’s partners, clients, and the nation’s legislators – ensuring Grant Thornton’s policy positions are well represented.
 She is a member of Grant Thornton’s U.S. Extended Leadership Team and a chair of the firm’s Political Action Committee.

-Mary Moore has a strong business and legal background with 30 years of experience, working for and then with the U.S. Congress.
-She most recently served as the Senior Director of External Relations and Strategic Planning for the Center for Audit Quality, where she managed its strategic priorities, stakeholder outreach and communications.
-She was also a Director of the Office of External Relations for the Public Company Accounting Oversight Board, where she established its government relations office and directed its public affairs functions.
-Mary Moore headed the New York Life Insurance Co.’s Washington, D.C. governmental affairs office, served as counsel to the U.S. House Committee on Energy and Commerce, and was a registered in-vestments representative for Morgan Stanley, having passed investments exams series 3, 7 and 63.
+Hambrick has a strong business and legal background with 30 years of experience, working for and then with the U.S. Congress.
+She most recently served as the senior director of external relations and strategic planning for the Center for Audit Quality, where she managed its strategic priorities, stakeholder outreach and communications.
+She was also a director of the office of external relations for the Public Company Accounting Oversight Board, where she established its government relations office and directed its public affairs functions.
+Hambrick headed the New York Life Insurance Co.’s Washington, D.C., governmental affairs office, served as counsel to the U.S. House Committee on Energy and Commerce, and was a registered investments representative for Morgan Stanley, having passed investments exams series 3, 7 and 63.

 She graduated from Duke University and earned her JD and MBA from UNC-Chapel Hill.